Collaboration Program in Natural Resources (CPNR)

-WPLI is a collaborative, county-led process intended to collaboratively develop recommendations for the Wilderness Study Areas in Wyoming.
-I have been facilitating the Teton County Advisory Committee since it launched in October, 2016, in partnership with the Ruckelshaus Institute at the University of Wyoming.
-The goal is to develop county-driven consensus recommendations for the two WSAs in Teton County, which will be integrated in to a state-wide legislative lands package that is broadly supported by public lands stakeholders in Wyoming.
+WPLI was a collaborative, county-led process intended to collaboratively develop recommendations for the Wilderness Study Areas in Wyoming.
+I was the facilitator for the Teton County Advisory Committee since it launched in October, 2016, in partnership with the Ruckelshaus Institute at the University of Wyoming.
+The goal was to develop county-driven consensus recommendations for the two WSAs in Teton County, to be integrated in to a state-wide legislative lands package that was broadly supported by public lands stakeholders in Wyoming.

 Climate Adaptation Planning

 In partnership with the Model Forest Policy Program, I have supported communities engaged in climate adaptation planning, implementation, and adaptive management since 2014.
 I have worked with NGOs, local governments, and Tribal governments across the country.
 My focus has been on addressing the intersections between climate, natural resources, natural hazards, public health, and community well being as communities work towards resiliency.

 For 3 years I have facilitated a staff retreat for the Wilderness Land Trust, with the goals of updating organizational strategic plans, building capacity and strengthening their team.
 We meet in beautiful places, such as the BBar Ranch just north of Gardiner, MT.

 Haub School Strategic Planning

 Over the summer, I facilitated a Board Retreat and a series of staff conversations, which contributed to the development of a new 5-year strategic plan for the Haub School of Environment and Natural Resources at the University of Wyoming.